New Update - Murder-Suicide In Hudson Valley: Renowned Doctor Shoots Baby, Then Herself, Police

 The incident happened around 7 a.m.
 Saturday, Aug.
-5 in the town of Somers.
+5 in the hamlet of Granite Springs in the town of Somers.

+Cascetta, age 40, shared the home on Granite Springs Road with her 37-year-old husband and the infant.
+The four-bedroom home was purchased in 2021, property records show.

-The age and gender of the baby have not yet been released.
+The age and gender of the infant have not yet been released.

-Cascetta was an oncologist for Mount Sinai Hospital in New York City, according to state police.
+Cascetta was an oncologist for Mount Sinai Hospital in New York City.

+According to her LinkedIn profile, she received a Bachelor of Science degree cum laude from St. John's University in 2005, before earning her medical degree from Albany Medical College in 2009, and a Master's degree in Health Administration from Cornell University in 2022.

-The New York State Police Bureau of Criminal Investigation (BCI) Somers is investigating.
+The New York State Police Bureau of Criminal Investigation (BCI) Somers is leading the probe of the incent.

 This is a developing story.
 Check back to Daily Voice for updates.